-The C1000 Humidity controller has an analog input dedicated to monitoring outside air temperature (see Figure 7) and will integrate this reading into its control sequence.
+The C1050 Humidity controller has an analog input dedicated to monitoring outside air temperature and will integrate this reading into its control sequence.
 The sensor used is a standard 10k type 3 thermistor.
-If the C1000 is connected to a ProLon network, it can instead receive the outside temperature from another device on the network.
+If the C1050 is connected to a Prolon network, it can instead receive the outside temperature from another device on the network.

-Figure 7 - Connecting the Outside Air Sensor
+Figure 6 - Connecting the Outside Air Sensor